ICC (International Code Council) Changes Take Effect March 2016

 - UCC-F370 Chimney Verification for Replacement of Fuel-Fired Equipment

 - This form needs to be completed for any replacement or newly installed furnaces, boilers, fireplaces or chimney liners.
-If a new chimney liner is being installed, please also provide the specifications on the liner.
+If a new chimney liner is being installed, please provide the specifications on the liner along with the chimney verification form signed by a certified professional.

 - UCC-F390 Framing Checklist

-- This form is required for any new construction, additions and decks.
+- This form is required for any new construction.
 Builder checks boxes marked “B” and the responsible person in charge of work signs and dates.
 This form is to be presented to the building inspector when the framing inspection is scheduled.

 Zoning & Permit Requirements